 The Centre for Accessibility also functions as the central contact point to document disabilities for students from schools directly affiliated with TWU.
 Provision of accommodations for these students will be provided by each affiliate.

 Academic assistance for students with a documented disability focuses on supporting them in ways that give them "a level playing field."
-Such assistance/accommodation may include note-taking, accommodated examinations, and provision of materials in alternate formats.
+Such assistance/accommodation may include Class Notes, accommodated examinations, and provision of materials in alternate formats.
 Note: The academic standards of the University shall not be compromised by the academic accommodations provided.
 Students with a disability are responsible to show, through academic evaluation, that they have mastered the key elements required to pass each class.
 What may differ is the way in which a person shows mastery of the class materials and learning outcomes.